 You will have the opportunity to:

-Within the team structure, provide quality health and safety monitoring services for family child care providers and child care centers enrolled in the Child Care Partnership program which include the following responsibilities:
+Within a team structure, provide quality services for infants and toddlers enrolled in the Early Head Start center based program which include the following responsibilities:

-- Knowledge of developmentally appropriate practices, effective health strategies, regulations, licensing, DCFS, and diversity application.
+to ensure child outcomes are meeting agency benchmarks.
+Read, analyze, and interpret data from the DRDP (2015).
+Knowledge of developmentally appropriate practices, effective teaching strategies, regulations, licensing, DCFS, and diversity application.
+Assist

 CCRC is a one of the largest and widely respected non-profits in California.
 We cultivate child, family and community well-being through our creative, informative and supportive programs and services.
 Our 700+ member team serves over 35,000